RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 #### A tuple's underlying type

 Each tuple type maps to an underlying type.
 Specifically, a tuple having two elements maps to `System.ValueTuple<T1, T2>`, one with three elements maps to `System.ValueTuple<T1, T2, T3>`, and so on, up to seven elements.
 Tuple types having eight or more elements map to `System.ValueTuple<T1, T2, T3,..., T7, TRest>`.
-The first element in underlying type has the public name `Item1`, the second `Item2`, and so on through `Item7`.
+The first element in an underlying type has the public name `Item1`, the second `Item2`, and so on through `Item7`.
 Any elements beyond seven can be accesed as a group by the public name `Rest`, whose type is "tuple of the remaining elements".
 Alternatively, those elements can be accessed individually using the names `Item8` through `Item`*N*, where *N* is the total number of elements, even though the underlying type has no such names defined.

 A tuple type shall behave exactly like its underlying type.
 The only additional enhancement in the tuple type case is the ability to provide a more expressive name for each element.